comeaucar/RomanNumeralConverter/README.md

 # roman-numeral-converter
 My solution to freecodecamp.org Roman Numeral Converter question

-Instructions to the challenge:
+Instructions for the challenge:

-Convert the given number into a roman numeral.
+"Convert the given number into a roman numeral.

-All roman numerals answers should be provided in upper-case.
+All roman numerals answers should be provided in upper-case."

 Input examples: